 After a leisurely time in Walir, we made our way over to Banda Neira, the second stop for the rally.
 We’d spent so long in Walir that most of the rally boats had left.
 That was just fine with us.

-Slow Flight was still in Banda Neira and they greeted us and helped us get tied up to the dock.
+Slow Flight was still in Banda Neira and they greeted us and helped us tie up to the dock.
 This is the first time since Antigua (in Dec 2015) that we med moored.
 Instead of tying right up to the dock, though, we tied up to the trees on shore in front of the Maulana Hotel.
 There’s a set of stairs down into the water, which is shallow right by the wall but slopes down quickly.
-Our anchor was dropped in about 60 feet of water.
+We dropped our anchor in about 60 feet of water.
 Unfortunately, we visited at spring tide, and the tide was VERY low some nights.

 There are ten islands in the Banda group, and they are known as the Spice Islands.
 Once, they were the only place in the world where you could find nutmeg and mace (which are from the same tree).
 The Dutch controlled Banda for a majority of its history, creating a monopoly on the spices from the islands that were sold throughout the world.
 British forces took over Banda in 1810, and though they eventually gave the land back to the Dutch, it was really too late – the British had transplanted some nutmeg trees elsewhere, making the Banda Islands less valuable.